Seeing a Wedding at Canada Lodge and Lake

 This approach applies regardless of the venue.
 The same way of seeing people and moments carries across very different settings — from a wedding at Canada Lodge and Lake to a handfasting ceremony on a farm, with no traditional wedding venue at all.
 Canada Lodge and Lake isn’t a style.
 It’s a setting.
 The photographs come from how the day is read, not from how familiar the building is.

-Wedding photographer at Canada Lodge and Lake
+Canada Lodge and Lake wedding photographer

 You’re choosing how your wedding will be seen.